 - The Council requires 160 homes to be developed in the Parish of Great and Little Kimble-cum-Marsh over the Plan period. - A Neighbourhood Plan will determine the distribution of development across the Parish and allocate specific sites for housing and other uses as appropriate.
-The Neighbourhood Plan should have regards to the following principles: - Development should be phased to be delivered over the lifetime of the local plan; - The required housing should be provided; i) On a range of small sites within or adjacent to the existing villages of Great Kimble (including Smokey Row), Little Kimble and ii) Through including a small allowance for windfall sites in the hamlets of Marsh and Kimblewick: - Development sites should be selected based on an appraisal of local sustainability issues, including an assessment of:
+The Neighbourhood Plan should have regards to the following principles: - Development should be phased to be delivered over the lifetime of the local plan; - The required housing should be provided; i) On a range of small sites within or adjacent to the existing villages of Great Kimble (including Smokey Row), Little Kimble and ii) Through including a small allowance for windfall sites in the hamlets of Marsh and Kimblewick; - Development sites should be selected based on an appraisal of local sustainability issues, including an assessment of: - The capacity of the landscape to accommodate development without having a major impact on the setting of the Chilterns Area of Outstanding Natural Beauty: - The location of the proposed development sites in relation to public transport services, and/or their capacity to support improvements. - In the absence of a Neighbourhood Plan, development will be required to meet the principles set out in 1 to 3 above.

-- The capacity of the landscape to accommodate development without having a major impact on the setting of the Chilterns Area of Outstanding Natural Beauty: - The location of the proposed development sites in relation to public transport services, and/or their capacity to support improvements. - In the absence of a Neighbourhood Plan, development will be required to meet the principles set out in 1 to 3 above. - Development proposals or allocations will not be permitted which would prejudice the delivery of infrastructure improvements required for the expansion of Princes Risborough - 3.8 Although not the only strategic policy of relevance to the Neighbourhood Plan, RUR6 has been the most important driver of the work undertaken.
-The policy was a late addition to the Local Plan and is not without its challenges in technical and community acceptance terms.
-However, rather than object, the Parish Council decided to bring forward a Neighbourhood Plan to seek to minimise the damage to the Parish and its rural nature from what is proportionally a significant increase in the number of houses in the parish. - 3.9 RUR6 comprises two main elements: a requirement for housing site allocations to deliver 160 homes in the period, less the 29 houses built or committed since April 2013; and the criteria for the Neighbourhood Plan to adopt in so doing.
-It also distinguishes between the main areas for development of the villages of Great and Little Kimble and the wider Parish, including the hamlets of Marsh and Kimblewick, with a proportion of the housing requirement to be met from windfall schemes in those hamlets. - 3.10 Policy CP8 does not make provision for the Neighbourhood Plan to remove land from the Green Belt to meet the requirements of Policy RUR6.
+- Development proposals or allocations will not be permitted which would prejudice the delivery of infrastructure improvements required for the expansion of Princes Risborough - 3.8 Although not the only strategic policy of relevance to the Neighbourhood Plan, RUR6 has been the most important driver of the work undertaken.
+The policy was a late addition to the Local Plan and has not been without its challenges in technical and community acceptance terms.
+However, rather than object, the Parish Council decided to bring forward a Neighbourhood Plan to seek to minimise the damage to the Parish and its rural nature from what is proportionally a significant increase in the number of houses in the parish. - 3.9 RUR6 comprises two main elements: a requirement for housing site allocations to deliver 160 homes in the period, less the number of homes built or committed since April 2013; and the criteria for the Neighbourhood Plan to adopt in so doing.
+It also distinguishes between the main areas for development of the villages of Great and Little Kimble and the wider Parish, including the hamlets of Marsh and Kimblewick, allowing for some 'windfall' (i.e. not allocated) schemes to address any deficit in the total number of homes delivered through the allocated sites once planning permission has been granted. - 3.10 Policy CP8 does not make provision for the Neighbourhood Plan to remove land from the Green Belt to meet the requirements of Policy RUR6.
 Policy CP10 restates the statutory responsibility of conserving, protecting and enhancing the Chilterns Area of Outstanding Natural Beauty.
 It follows that the Neighbourhood Plan is required to allocate sites outside the Green Belt and AONB areas of the Parish of Great Kimble and Little Kimble.
-Sites have been made available and the Parish Council has sought to minimise any damage to the Green Belt and AONB. - 3.11 Of the remaining policies of the Delivery & Site Allocations Plan, Policy DM13 is especially relevant to the Parish, given its southern half lies within the Chiltern Beechwoods Special Area of Conservation.
+Sufficient sites have been made available and the Parish Council has sought to minimise any damage to the Green Belt and AONB. - 3.11 Of the remaining policies of the Delivery & Site Allocations Plan, Policy DM13 is especially relevant to the Parish, given its southern half lies within the Chiltern Beechwoods Special Area of Conservation.
 Its Policy DM5 covers 'scattered business sites', of which there are some in this Parish, and its policies DM2, DM11, DM12 and DM14-19 cover a wide range of non-strategic transport, green space, biodiversity, flood risk and infrastructure matters, with which all the development proposals supported by the Neighbourhood Plan will also have to comply.